michaeldemille/ChristmasCalendar/README.md

 # Christmas Calendar

-This is a fun project that I did during at the 2018 Southern Utah Code Camp to be able to start playing with the new Ionic 4 that was in beta at the time.
+This is a fun project that I did during the 2018 [Southern Utah Code Camp](https://southernutahcodecamp.com/) to be able to start playing with the new Ionic 4 that was in beta at the time.